For more details see the Multi Warehouse Inventory extension page.

 Enable Automatic Source Selection - choose Yes to enable the chosen algorithm as soon as a buyer places an order.
 The warehouse for shipment will be selected automatically and displayed to a customer with a shipping cost information.
 This option allows using shipping services (like UPS, USPS, FedEx, DHL).
 The origin sources will be chosen during order creation, and a customer will be charged for the shipping costs immediately on the checkout page.
 Shipping costs will be calculated for each source (warehouse) depending on its address and then summarized.

 Sources are the physical locations where product inventory is managed.
 They can include warehouses, offline stores, distribution centers, drop shippers, etc.

-To manage sources, please go to Stores → Sources.
+To manage sources, please go to Manage Sources menu from the admin panel.
 Easily track your sources by code, name, and status.
 The module allows you to Edit existing sources and Add a new one via the button Add New Source.

 Note, that sources can’t be removed to avoid order data loss.
 Also, the code of the source can’t be changed.
 But you can disable sources and edit the related info, including location and contacts.

 To create a warehouse, click the Add New Source button and fill in all the needed info about a warehouse.